eslint/eslint/docs/rules/indent.md

 * `"FunctionExpression"` takes an object to define rules for function expressions.
     * `parameters` (off by default) enforces indentation level for parameters in a function expression.
 This can either be a number indicating indentation level, or the string `"first"` indicating that all parameters of the expression must be aligned with the first parameter.
     * `body` (default: 1) enforces indentation level for the body of a function expression.
+* `"CallExpression"` takes an object to define rules for function call expressions.
+    * `arguments` (off by default) enforces indentation level for arguments in a call expression.
+This can either be a number indicating indentation level, or the string `"first"` indicating that all arguments of the expression must be aligned with the first argument.

 Level of indentation denotes the multiple of the indent specified.
 Example: